-What is BetaNet?
+What is Incentivized Testnet?

 By adopting NEAR’s contract-based delegation, validators leverage differentiation to secure the network and attract delegators.

-How it Works: Deploy and Test Delegation
+How Stake Wars Works: Deploy and Test Delegation

 Validators & Delegators

-Validators are technical teams who run their nodes and build NEAR’s network infrastructure - staking tokens to do that.
-Delegators are users who own NEAR tokens and want to support network security by delegating their tokens to Validators.
+Validators are technical teams who run nodes and build NEAR’s network infrastructure.
+Delegators are users who own $NEAR and want to support network security by delegating their tokens to Validators.

 Consensus & Staking

-For this reason, validators must stake tokens in order to produce and verify blocks, and in return they earn rewards that come from token supply and transaction fees.
+For this reason, validators must stake tokens in order to produce and verify blocks, and in return, they earn rewards that come from token supply and transaction fees.
 Delegators provide additional stake to support the validators they think are better for the reliability and security of the network.

 Good motives, we have.